MicrosoftDocs/azure-docs/articles/purview/tutorial-using-python-sdk.md

 *    A scanning client useful to registering data sources, creating and managing scan rules, triggering a scan, etc.
 *    A catalog client useful to interact with the catalog through searching, browsing the discovered assets, identifying the sensitivity of your data, etc.

 First you need to authenticate to your Azure Active Directory.
-In this tutorial, you will use the [client secret you created](../active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).
+In this tutorial, you'll use the [client secret you created](../active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).

 1. Start with required import statements: